integralfx/MemTestHelper/DDR4 OC Guide.md

 ### Temperatures and Its Effect on Stability
 * Generally, the hotter your RAM is the less stability it will have at higher frequencies and/or tighter timings.
+* The tRFC Timings are very dependant on temperatures, as are relates to capacitor leakage which is affected by temperature.
+Higher temperatures will need higher tRFC values. tRFC2 and tRFC4 are timings that activate when operating temperature of DRAM hits 85 degrees celsius.
+Below these temperatures,these timings dont do anything.
-* B-die is temperature sensitive and its ideal range is ~30-40°C. Some may be able to withstand higher temperatures so YMMV.
+* B-Die is temperature sensitive and its ideal range is ~30-40°C. Some may be able to withstand higher temperatures so YMMV.
 * Rev. E, on the other hand, doesn't seem to be temperature sensitive as demonstrated by [builzdoid](https://www.youtube.com/watch?v=OeHEtULQg3Q).
 * You might find that you're stable when running a memory test yet crash while gaming.
 This is because your CPU and/or GPU dump heat in the case, raising the RAM temperatures in the process.
 Thus, it is a good idea to stress test your GPU while running a memory test to simulate stability while gaming.

 ## Integrated Memory Controller (IMC)
 ### Intel - LGA1151
-* Intel's IMC is pretty strong, so it shouldn't be the bottleneck when overclocking.
+* Intel's Skylake IMC is pretty strong, so it shouldn't be the bottleneck when overclocking.
   What would you expect from 14+++++?
+* The Rocketlake IMC, aside from the limitations regarding Gear 1 and Gear 2 memory support, has the strongest memory controller of all Intel consumer CPUs, and by a fair margin.
 * There are 2 voltages you need to change if overclocking RAM: system agent (VCCSA) and IO (VCCIO).
   **DO NOT** leave these on auto, as they can pump dangerous levels of voltage into your IMC, potentially degrading or even killing it.
 Most of the time you can keep VCCSA and VCCIO the same, but [sometimes too much can harm stability](https://i.imgur.com/Bv8617y.png) (credits: Silent_Scone).
 I wouldn't recommend going above 1.25v on each.
   Below are my suggested VCCSA and VCCIO for 2 single rank DIMMs: